 I’m pretty sure that this bout has set in stone the reformation of The Miz and Morrison tag-team.

-I’m also pretty sure it’s started a feud that will end up with The New Day losing the belts to them, maybe on next week’s SmackDown, that will see the two battle back and forth all the way to Wrestlemania, which is just fine by me.
+I’m also pretty sure it’s started a feud that will end up with The New Day losing the belts to them, maybe on next week’s SmackDown, that will see the two battle back and forth to Wrestlemania, which is just fine by me.

 After picking up the win against Big E last week, Morrison would repeat the trick here and get one over Kofi in a very good match.